 Scientific whitepapers and research written by the INDIGO team.

-INTRODUCTION Nuclear Receptors act as transcription factors that mediate the effects of certain hormones, drugs, and other xenobiotics by modulating the expression of specific genes involved in many cellular fuctions such as development, reproduction, and metabolism.
+INTRODUCTION Nuclear Receptors act as transcription factors that mediate the effects of certain hormones, drugs, and other xenobiotics by modulating the expression of specific genes involved in many cellular functions such as development, reproduction, and metabolism.
 Conserved functional domains of nuclear receptors such as the DNA-binding domain (DBD), ligand-binding domain (LBD), N- and C-terminal transcriptional

 INTRODUCTION Uptake and efflux transporters determine plasma and tissue concentrations of a broad variety of drugs, nutrients, and xenobiotics (1-3).
 The liver is the primary organ for the metabolic degradation of xenobiotics.
 Transmembrane transport proteins from the ATP binding cassette (ABC) and the solute carrier (SLC) families mediate the uptake and efflux of endogenous compounds,